5 Ways to Make Money with Email Marketing

 1. Earn commissions selling other people’s products.

-Let’s start with your easiest option for making money from emails.
+Let’s start with your easiest option for how to make money from email marketing.

 You might think that in order to make money with email marketing, you first need a product to sell.
 In some ways, that’s true.
 You have to promote something.
 But the good news is, if you don’t have an offer of your own, you can simply promote other people’s products!